 Seam needs to know where to go to find session beans in JNDI.
 One way to do this is specify the @JndiName annotation on every session bean Seam component.
 However, this is quite tedious.
 A better approach is to specify a pattern that Seam can use to calculate the JNDI name from the EJB name.
 Unfortunately, there is no standard mapping to global JNDI defined in the EJB3 specification, so this mapping is vendor-specific.
-We must specify a pattern using the configuration property named org.jboss.seam.core.init.jndiPattern.
-We may specify this using components.xml, web.xml or even seam.properties.
+We usually specify this option in components.xml.